freevo/kaa-base/doc/notifier/mainloop.rst

     import kaa
     kaa.main.select_notifier('twisted')

-    # add callbacks to Twisted or kaa.notifier
+    # add callbacks to Twisted or kaa
     # see test/kaa_in_twisted.py in the kaa.base package

     # run Twisted mainloop